retrocausal/udacity-space-odyssey/README.md

 Meanwhile, the space between the Imperilled Udacity ship, and safety, is playing out a scene where, a blackhole is consuming a star and it's planetary system.

 *Note*
-> The blackhole will finish consuming the star, and begin oscillating, while traversing the space left to right.
+> The blackhole will finish consuming the star, and begin oscillating, while traversing the space right to left.

 #### The Objective
  - Do not collide with matter occupying the space between the two safe zones.